BK Shivani

-Shivani Verma (born 31 May 1972), better known as BK Shivani, is a teacher in the Brahma Kumaris spiritual movement of India.
+Shivani Verma (born 31 May 1972), better known as BK Shivani, is a motivational speaker and spiritual mentor representing the Brahma Kumaris World Spiritual Organization.

 Early life

-BK Shivani's parents began following the Brahma Kumaris when she was a child.
-She began to attend meetings in her early 20s.
+BK Shivani was born on May 31, 1972 in Pune, Maharashtra, India.
+Her parents began following the Brahma Kumaris when she was a child, and she began to attend meetings in her early 20s.